 “The Ecuadorean spirit knows how to move forward and will know how to overcome these very difficult moments,” says Ecuadorean President Rafael Correa, who has declared a state of emergency in six of the country’s 24 provinces.
 Thousands of police, military and rescue workers have been mobilized for the hardest-hit areas.

 Ecuador is prone to seismic activity given it sits on the Nazca and South American plates.
 The Ecuadorian government has put measures in place, including better building construction practices since the M7.8 earthquake in 2016.

 The risk of injury is high.
 Put on sturdy footwear and protective clothing (long-sleeved shirts, trousers).
 Tetanus is a potential health threat for cuts and grazes.
 Any wound, cut, or animal bites should be immediately cleaned with soap and clean water.
 Seek immediate medical review should you become injured.

 Wash your hands often using soap and water to help prevent the spread of disease.
 Waterless alcohol-based hand rubs may be used when soap and/or water are not available and hands are not visibly soiled.

 Natural disasters can disrupt water supplies and sewage systems.
 If bottled water is not available, water should be boiled or disinfected.

 Gastroenteritis outbreaks can occur following a disaster.
-Diarrhoea may be accompanied by a high fever or passing blood in the diarrhea.
+Diarrhea may be accompanied by a high fever or passing blood in diarrhea.
 Replacing lost fluids by drinking clean water is important or the use of oral rehydration solutions.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.